Heatblur-Simulations/f-4e-manual/src/systems/primary_flight_instruments.md

-Using a variety of static, attitude, and environmental inputs, the Air Data Computer (ADC) provides the pneumatic and electrical inputs to the AFCS, Fire Control System, Air Induction System, the INS, the LCOSS, navigational computer, as well as manages the variable bypass bellmouth system for the engines.
+Using a variety of static, attitude, and environmental inputs, the Air Data Computer (ADC) provides the pneumatic and electrical inputs to the AFCS, Fire Control System, Air Induction System, the INS, the LCOSS, navigational computer, as well as manages the variable bypass bell mouth system for the engines.
 Flight through weather such as ice or rain can induce errors in the performance of these systems until the condition has cleared, and this should be taken into account.